TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>search.root_dir</code>
 </td>
 <td>
-he root directory for Riak Search, under which index data and configuration is stored
+The root directory for Riak Search, under which index data and configuration is stored
 </td>
 <td>